Art During the Holocaust

 Holocaust art is often considered documentary art, produced, at least partially, in order to record the indescribable for posterity.
 Documentation is a major element in the work of Esther Lurie.
-Lurie, who had earned a considerable reputation as an artist before the war, was sent to the Kovno ghetto, where she at first drew out of interest in the new situation since everything that was happening was so completely different from her previous way of life.
+Lurie, who had earned a considerable reputation as an artist before the war, was sent to the Kovno ghetto, where she at first drew out of interest in the new situation, since everything that was happening was so completely different from her previous way of life.
 She felt that she must record this new existence or at least make sketches of it.
-Later, when the Council of Elders (Ältestenrat) realized what talent she had, they asked her to document everything that was happening in the ghetto.
+Later, when the Council of Elders (Ältestenrat) realized her talent, they asked her to document everything that was happening in the ghetto.
 They recognized the importance of drawings as both art and documentary evidence.

 So, as far as she was able, Lurie recorded life in the ghetto—men, women, children, old people, scenes of nature and scenes of human hardship.
 When the ghetto was destroyed in July 1944, Lurie was sent to the concentration camp at Stutthof and then transferred to a labor camp at Leibitz.
 Although no longer an official artist, she continued her task of documentation, sometimes for herself and at other times for commission.
 In the latter cases she could barter her art for food, as happened in other camps during this time.

-A Jewish artist born in Metz, daughter of a banking family.
+Lou Albert-Lazard was a Jewish artist born in Metz, daughter of a banking family.
 From 1908 to1914 she studied art in Munich and Paris, becoming friendly with the artist Fernand Léger (1881–1955).
-In 1909 she married Eugene Albert and gave birth to a daughter.
+In 1909, she married Eugene Albert and gave birth to a daughter.
 Her marriage foundered because of her close relationship with the poet Rainer Maria Rilke (1875–1926), with whom she lived in Munich and Vienna during the years 1914–1916.
 From 1916 to 1918 she lived in Switzerland, then moved to Berlin where she was close to an avant garde group of artists known as the Novembergruppe.
 She did mainly drawings and etchings of portraits of her friends.
-In 1928 she settled permanently in Paris, becoming part of the artistic milieu of Montparnasse.
-Albert-Lazard went on several journeys with her daughter, visiting North Africa, India, Tibet and other places.
+In 1928, she settled permanently in Paris, becoming part of the artistic milieu of Montparnasse.
+Albert-Lazard went on several journeys with her daughter, visiting North Africa, India, Tibet, and other places.
 Drawings and watercolors inspired by her journeys were exhibited in 1939.

 After the war the Awrets immigrated to Israel and set up home in the Artists’ Quarter in Safed, where they continued working.
-Today they divide their time between Israel and the United States.
+They later divided their time between Israel and the United States.
 In the art collection at the Ghetto Fighters’ House Museum there are works by Awret from the time she was in the Malines camp.
 These works of art, which depict various aspects of life in Malines, were donated to the Museum by the artist.

 Interview with Dr. Pnina Rosenberg, August-September, 2000; The Museum of Deportation and Resistance, Malin (Mechlen) archive, Belgium.

-A Jewish artist born in Prague on November 4, 1904, the only daughter of a tailor.
-At an early age she already showed signs of artistic talent and her family saw to it that she received an extensive education in the arts—painting, playing the piano and French.
-She painted portraits, still life and flowers.
+Charlotte Buresova was a Jewish artist born in Prague on November 4, 1904, the only daughter of a tailor.
+At an early age she already showed signs of artistic talent and her family saw to it that she received an extensive education in the arts—painting, playing the piano, and French.
+She painted portraits, still life, and flowers.
 She did not exhibit her works, preferring to give them to her friends as gifts.
 Buresova was married young to a non-Jewish lawyer and gave birth to a son, but when the Germans occupied Czechoslovakia she divorced her husband in order to prevent the decrees against Jews from affecting her family.